jimyb3/mathematicalteachingsite/README.md

-Welcome to our Mathematic Site
+﻿Welcome to our Mathematic Site
 This is a Interactive Mathematic Site project for Technological Educational Institute of Central Macedonia at Serres (T.E.I. of Central Macedonia), Copyright © 2014-2015.

 Our goals!